Yocto Kria Support¶

 LIC_FILES_CHKSUM = "file://MIT;md5=0835ade698e0bcf8506ecda2f7b4f302"

-Once this has been updated, the package can be rebuilt and bitbake will pick up the new code.
+Once this has been updated, the package can be rebuilt, and bitbake picks up the new code.

 MACHINE=k26-smk bitbake xmutil